Pylons/pyramid/docs/narr/events.rst

 hostname used to reach the site.

 Events in :mod:`repoze.bfg` are always broadcast by the framework.
-They only become useful when you register a *subscriber*.
+However, they only become useful when you register a *subscriber*.
 A subscriber is a function that accepts a single argument named `event`:

 .. code-block:: python